ahmadj1801/Using-User-Reviews-to-Enrich-Social-Recommender-Systems/README.md

 * The training of the model may cause substantial memory usage in the case that you experiment with the `--users` and `--reviews` hyper paramaters.
 As such, ensure that you have in excess of 8GB of RAM when deviating from the default parameter values.

 ## Acknowledgements
+Refer to the paper within the Report directory

 ## References
 * [1] Q. Zhang, J. Lu, and Y. Jin, “Artificial intelligence in recommender systems,” Complex & Intelligent Systems, vol. 7, no. 1, pp. 439–457, Nov.
 2020, doi: 10.1007/s40747-020-00212-w.